petermattia/petermattia/CV.md

 * Designed the Chueh lab’s “Gen 2” battery fabrication and characterization facilities; expanded total battery testing channels from 24 to 160

 **Undergraduate Student Researcher**, University of Delaware ([Zide Lab](https://www.zidelab.org/))
-* Built lumped parameter model of heat transfer in thermoelectric materials using MATLAB
-* Designed and fabricated experimental devices to test heat transfer model
-* Developed pulse-width-modulation solar simulator in LabVIEW

 **Engineering Intern**, [DuPont](https://www.dupont.com) Engineering Technologies
-* Assessed the competitiveness of a key DuPont product in an existing market
-* Analyzed the thermal performance of low-toxicity brines to replace existing carcinogenic brine
-* Evaluated vendor proposals for a solid-liquid suspension impeller and proposed alternative designs

 ## Journal Publications